youngde811/Lisa/README.md

 to Common Lisp, the full power of the Lisp environment is always available.
 Lisa-enabled applications should run on any ANSI-compliant Common Lisp platform.

-Please see the Lisa [Wiki page](https://github.com/youngde811/Lisa/wiki/Lisa-Home) for complete details and documentation.

 ## Supported Platforms ##

 Lisa is known to run on the following ANSI Common Lisp implementations: